martusheff/nativityofthemotherofgod/content/articles/6th-sunday-after-pentecost-2025.md

 **If** we struggle against immoral thoughts and deeds, to present God our bodies as a living sacrifice, an interesting thing will begin to happen.
-Listen to St Paul describe what happens, “*Do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.*”
+Listen to St Paul describe this, “*Do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.*”
 By God’s grace, our minds even begin to be renewed, so that it grows in Christ.